erikashby/pico_node/README.md

    - ledstrip_fire - Simulates a fire on an LED strip

 ## / Root / events << place for handling of events >>

+## API
+This node will support the following APIs
+/status <- this will return a status object
+/action <- this will perform specific actions (See action API)